killmonger1o1/IBM-python-for-data-science-and-ai/README.md

 # IBM-python-for-data-science-and-ai
-contain all the codes from course " IBM's Python for data science and ai " on coursera
+contain all the codes along with final assignment from course " IBM's Python for data science and ai " on coursera